socialplanning/TaskTracker/README.txt

 TaskTracker is an application for managing and organizing tasks for groups of people.

-It was written for The Open Planning Project.
+It was written at The Open Planning Project for integration with OpenCore, on the community action site http://coactivate.org

 Installation and Setup
 ======================